camptocamp/docker-nginx-rproxy-auth/README.md

 When you run the image, you will link the service you would like to protect and specify the environment variables described above.
-You will also publish the port you want the proxy to listen on but the exposed port must be 80.
-This is the one nginx is listening on inside the container.
+You will also publish the port you want the proxy to listen on.

     docker run \
         --name nginx-rproxy-auth \